seven-phases-max/less.curious/articles/rbgi.md

 ```
 (Yet again the actual code of `grid-framework.less` would be slightly different: see [the branch](https://github.com/seven-phases-max/bootstrap/blob/refactoring-grid-framework/less/mixins/grid-framework.less).)

-Unfortunately this approach has one quite critical problem, while such mixin works like a charm on its own, it may interfere with and be broken by another grid related code.
-Basically if you add another `.col-xs-1` definition/styles anywhere at the global scope of your Less code, e.g.:
+Unfortunately this approach has one quite critical problem, while such mixin works just fine on its own, in the framework it may interfere with and be broken by another grid related code.
+Basically if you for example add another `.col-xs-1` definition/styles anywhere at the global scope of your Less code, e.g.:
 ```
 .col-xs-1 {
     color: red;
 }
 ```
 the styles of this new definition will automatically propagate to *every other* grid column.
-Fortunately, currently, even if other Bootstrap grid mixins *do* generate other first column styles these other styles *do not* break anything simply because their selectors are generated via selector interpolation and `extend` does not work with dinamically generated selectors.
+Fortunately, currently even if other Bootstrap grid mixins *do* generate other first column styles these other styles *do not* break anything simply because their selectors are generated via selector interpolation and `extend` does not work with such dinamically generated selectors.

-So this method may still be considered as a working, temporary solution, but only if we don't want the Method #1 with it's dummy classes really badly deadly.
+So this method may still be considered as a working temporary solution, but only if we don't want the Method #1 with its dummy classes really badly deadly.
 After all this "extending first column" method will be irrecoverably broken as soon as Less brings "extending dinamicaly generated selectors" feature.
 And before that it will keep sitting there with its potential `.col-xs-1 {color: red}` grenade ready.

 -
 > Getting rid of the dummy selectors, the other way around...

-### Method #3 ("Emulating #1177"):
+### Method #3 ("Emulating #1177").
 It is possible to emulate the [":extend mixins" feature](https://github.com/less/less.js/issues/1177) by `extend`ing a ruleset defined in a file imported with [`reference`](http://lesscss.org/features/#import-options-reference) option.
 I.e. we can move our dummy templates into a separate file, `@import (reference) "it";` and voilà, no dummy selectors in the generated CSS:

 ```